Wind4Greg/BBS-LinkedData/README.md

 In this repository we develop code to demonstrate the key steps in applying the BBS signature suite to verifiable credentials.
 We fill in the gaps in the specification with the most reasonable or straight forward approach and provide justification here.

+**Issue**: Since BBS is built with 3 party model should we associate "BBS signature" with the original issuing of the *verifiable credential* and "BBS proofs" (which are derived from the signature) with a *verifiable presentation*?
+Otherwise we need a way to indicate in the *cryptosuite* whether we are dealing with a *BBS signature* or *BBS proof*.
+Another way of handling this is some type of multiformat for the `proofValue` field.

 ## References

 * [W3C: BBS+ Signatures 2020 Draft Community Group Report](https://w3c-ccg.github.io/vc-di-bbs/)